opencadc/opencadc.github.io/storage-inventory/ops/README.md

 1. **Registry service**

     - Container image: Use the latest `core/reg` image from `images.opencadc.org`
-    - See the [pencadc registry server](https://github.com/opencadc/reg/tree/master/cadc-registry-server) documentation for configuarion details.
+    - See the [opencadc registry server](https://github.com/opencadc/reg/tree/master/cadc-registry-server) documentation for configuarion details.
-    - 'resourceIDs'
+    - `resourceIDs`
         - you will need to choose resourceIDs for services and resources that you deploy, and which need to be referenced by other services and applications.
 For example, if your `minoc` service is available at the URL `https://www.example.org/minoc` and you choose a resourceID of `ivo://example.org/minoc`, the registry config for that resource (in the `reg-resource-caps.properties` file for the registry service) would look like:
             > ivo://example.org/minoc = `https://www.example.org/minoc`

-            This resourceID will appear in, for example, the `minoc.propertries` file in the `minoc` service config:
+            This resourceID will appear in, for example, the `minoc.properties` file in the `minoc` service config:
             > org.opencadc.minoc.resourceID = ivo://example.org/minoc
     - test with, e.g., `curl https://www.example.org/reg/resource-caps`

 1. **baldur**